cstrachan88/PoGo-Proxy.NET/README.md

 Once you have everything set up, just start up the sample project on your host device, then open the Pokemon Go app on your phone/tablet.
 You should start to see the api requests and responses populate the console window.
 These aren't very readable at the moment, but you can take a look at the generated log file when you end the proxy.

+## Certificate Pinning

+As of version 0.31, Niantic added certificate pinning to Pokemon Go.
+In order to use this MITM proxy, you have to do a little extra work.
+You can either modify the apk to accept other certificates [as shown here](https://eaton-works.com/2016/07/31/reverse-engineering-and-removing-pokemon-gos-certificate-pinning/), or you can use something like XPosed to get around the certificate pinning on the fly.

 # Dependencies

 This project is built in Visual Studio 2015 with the following nuget packages: